-It’s no secret that marketing helps power businesses.
+It’s no secret that it helps power businesses.
 Even the biggest companies rely on marketing to reach their customers.

-That’s why we’re going to fully explain why marketing is important and what successful marketing consists of in this blog.
+That’s why we’re going to fully explain why it is essential and what successful marketing consists of in this blog.

 In the end, we guarantee you will see marketing as not just advertising, but a way to help your business grow!

 - Good marketing beats competition, delights customers, and returns a healthy return on your investment.